Hormones and Leadership

 Recently I posted a note on Facebook about hormones and moods.
 It’s created a bit of a buzz and some deepening of questions.
 What was really quite surprising to me was how little both men and women understood the impact of hormones on their mood, behavior and ultimately on their leadership.

-Despite what you may have heard from uninformed people the word “testosterone” is not limited to images of over-sized body builder showing off their biceps.
-Testosterone is a natural occurring hormone in both men and women’s bodies.
-(Obviously much larger amounts occur in men than in women.)
+Despite what you may have heard from uninformed people the word “testosterone” is not limited to images of over-sized bodybuilder showing off their biceps.
+Testosterone is a naturally occurring hormone in both men and women’s bodies.
+(Obviously, much larger amounts occur in men than in women.)

 It’s the same with men.
 There is a spike in testosterone in a man’s body every month, which makes them feel more aggressive and “macho.”
 But, that’s only half the story.
 There is also a polar spike in estrogen, the “female hormone,” at a different time of the month because, just like women have testosterone, men have estrogen, as well.
 This hormone is more likely to make men more empathetic, compassionate and nurturing.
 (All very important characteristics of the new leader… within reason.)